graphcore/poptorch/docs/user_guide/overview.rst

 .. note::  When PyTorch encounters a mix of float 16 and float 32 inputs for a given operation, it will usually cast all inputs and float 32.
     PopTorch differs and will cast all inputs to float 16.
     This makes it easier to build models with float 32 weights which take float 16 tensors.
+However, if you wish to follow PyTorch behavior, you can use  ``opts.GraphProcessing.halfFloatCasting(poptorch.HalfFloatCastingBehavior.HalfUpcastToFloat)`` where ``opts`` is the ``poptorch.Options`` object passed to the model wrapping function.

 .. literalinclude:: inferenceModel.py
     :language: python